byu-cs-236-classroom-templates/project-0/README.md

 ```bash
 source .venv/bin/activate
 ```
-If you are having trouble activating the virtual environment, ask an AI agent how to tell machine you are working on and ask for help.
+If you are having trouble activating the virtual environment, ask an AI agent how to tell which machine you are working on and ask for help.

 You'll know that you've been successful if the name of the prompt changes and starts with `(.venv)`.

 ---

 ---
-## 📦 5.
-Python Modules, Packages, and Installation
+## 5. Python Modules, Packages, and Installation

 In this step, you’ll learn: